TayMcQuaya/AudioBook-Organizer/CREDIT_SYSTEM_FIXES_SUMMARY.md

 - ✅ Environment variable configuration
 - ✅ Comprehensive test coverage

+**Our caching strategy is industry-standard:**
+- Frontend: No caching (always fresh from backend)
+- Backend Display: Cached (5-minute TTL for performance)
+- Backend Security: Fresh DB queries (real-time validation)

-The credit system is now production-ready with reliable, consistent, and **secure** behavior.
+The credit system is now production-ready with reliable, consistent, and **secure** behavior that scales properly for large user bases.